ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 Through the caching feature in Mbed CLI, you can enable offline mode, which uses the already cached repositories on your system.
 You can enable offline mode by adding the `--offline` switch to `mbed import`, `mbed add`, `mbed update` and `mbed new`.

 In offline mode, Mbed CLI looks up locally cached repositories and uses them without fetching new content from their remote repositories.
-This is particularly useful if for example you are in a plane and you'd like to create another Mbed OS project (assuming you've imported or created one before), but you don't have access to the internet.
+This is particularly useful if, for example, you are on a flight and you'd like to create another Mbed OS project (assuming you've imported or created one before), but you don't have access to the internet.
 By using the command `mbed new <project_name> --offline`, you can create the project with Mbed OS included.